Frequently Asked Questions

 While the Great American Rail-Trail is a bold vision that will take a significant investment of time and resources to complete, it will be worth it!

-With the completion of the route assessment, RTC is working with state and local partners across the preferred route to determine the costs associated with trail development.
-Projected trail development costs will provide the detail necessary to advocate for the federal, state and local funds and private investment that will be critical to completing the trail gaps along the route.
+RTC continues to work with state and local partners across the preferred route to determine costs associated with trail development.
+This data will provide the detail necessary to advocate for the federal, state and local funds and private investment that will be critical to completing the trail gaps along the route.

 How long will it take to build the Great American Rail-Trail?

 The preferred route of the Great American Rail-Trail is more than 50 percent complete, and a significant portion of the trail gaps that need to be built are already in state and local plans.
 What’s more, the energy and enthusiasm behind the Great American Rail-Trail vision will give these state and local projects added momentum, which in turn will accelerate completion.
 This provides optimism that the timeline to complete the trail is within reach within the next few decades.
-Segments of trail will be completed with regularity as the work is done to connect the Great American Rail-Trail from Washington to Washington.
+Segments of trail will be completed with regularity as the work is done to connect the Great American Rail-Trail between Washington, D.C., and Washington State.

 The Great American Rail-Trail will take several decades to bring to fruition—but the investment of time and resources necessary to complete this trail will be returned many times over as it takes its place among the country’s national treasures.